 Cast your net as wide as possible.
 Scour the resources above for as many scholarships as you can find; apply for dozens, if not hundreds, across different scholarship categories and see which ones you may win over the competition.

 Some words of praise from a teacher, professor, or employer can be a major asset in winning a scholarship.

 Many scholarship opportunities require at least one to two letters of recommendation, so give the person you’d like to write a recommendation ample lead time.
 Ask them to emphasize the skills or qualities that make you an ideal scholarship candidate.
 Always follow up with a thank-you letter, whether you’ve been granted or denied the award.

 It’s rare for most students to receive a full-ride scholarship covering your entire tuition — only the lucky valedictorians, Ivy League-bound scholars, or future pro athletes may qualify for those.

 That doesn’t mean you should turn down smaller scholarship awards.
 To the contrary, if you win a bunch of awards amounting to a few hundred dollars each, they may total as much (or more) than that one large, big-ticket scholarship.

 Remember other sources of funding

-Relying only on scholarships as your sole source of financial aid is like gambling all your money on one hand in Las Vegas.
-Apply optimistically, but exhaust your other avenues, too.
+Relying on scholarships as your sole source of financial aid is like gambling all your money on one hand of poker.
+Apply optimistically, but exhaust other avenues, too.

 Fill out your FAFSA each year; this will cover your bases to see if you qualify for school- or state-based financial aid, grants, or other monetary help.